alex-t-l/front-end-engineering/README.md

-# Full Stack Engineering Mini Projects
+# Learning Full Stack Engineering Mini Projects
 Small projects I made while learning Full Stack Engineering.
+Not all of them are full stack, some of them are just javascript projects.